Chief Chris Armstrong

 The Standard is Simple.

 Good leaders are not born with better judgment.
-They build it through experience, honest reflection, and the willingness to think clearly before they act.
-The job of coaching and training is to accelerate that process and give leaders a structure that supports it.
+They build it — through experience, honest reflection, and the willingness to examine how their own behaviors are shaping their decisions, their culture, and their relationships.

 The fire service deserves leaders who lead on purpose.
 This work is built to help them do exactly that.